A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Methods

 \subsubsection{Paired fine-tuning}

-While the pre-training stage learns useful content/style representations, we adapt the model to our task by improving its content preservation.
-To this end, we propose a paired fine-tuning (PFT) stage which more strongly aligns the content representations of the two domains given a modest amount of paired data.
+While the pre-training stage constitutes the bulk of the training and is responsible for learning the disentangled content/style representations, we propose an additional training phase for further improving the model's content preservation property.
+To this end, we introduce the paired fine-tuning (PFT) stage, which strongly aligns the content representations of the two domains given a limited amount of paired, spatially-aligned image data.
 Given samples from the joint distribution $p(x_1, x_2)$, our fine-tuning objective is expressed as

 where